 Kyle Driscoll, who gave up two runs on two hits in the eighth, walked Brandon Cipolla and Billy Zoiga to open the ninth.
-That forced SteepleCats manager Bryan Adamski to go to Joeanthony Rivera to finish the game.

 The left-handed reliever got Matt O'Herrin on a grounder to Cuas at short and then struck out Garrett Kennedy and Byron Campbell to end the game.

 Stephen Frye from Monmouth, the third of five SteepleCats pitchers, got credit for the win.
 He tossed a perfect seventh inning, striking out one batter.

 Casey Brown pitched the first five innings, giving up two runs, one earned, on three hits.
 The left-hander from Central Connecticut struck out five and walked five.